 CHOU FONG TEA PLANTATION

 Another tea plantation, this one is larger and located in the Mae Chan District.
-It’s a one hour drive to reach Chou Fong, and then there are several viewpoints to stop at as you drive through the plantation.
+It’s a one-hour drive to reach Chou Fong, and then there are several viewpoints to stop at as you cruise through the plantation.

 WAT HUAY PLA KUNG

-Wat Huay Pla Kung is a soaring temple complex that sits on a hilltop, home to a massive white Buddha, dreamy white dragons and a nine-story pagoda.
+Wat Huay Pla Kung is a soaring temple complex that sits on a hilltop, home to the Goddess of Mercy and her majestic white dragons.
+This is my favorite spot in all of Chiang Rai.

 WAT MING MUANG